 During this phase, the draft Plan, including recommendations, was shared with the public.
-Their feedback was used to refine the content of the CAG Plan and ensure that it reflects community values and desires.
+Their feedback was used to refine the contents of the CAG Plan and ensure that it reflects community values and desires.
 This phase of outreach included:

 - Online survey

-- · Community-based organization outreach
+- Community-based organization outreach

-- · Steering Committee meetings
+- Steering committee meetings

 - Open houses

-- On-demand virtual content
+- · On-demand virtual content